aschuler84/MANAi/README.md

 # MANAi - An IntelliJ Plugin for Software Energy Consumption Profiling
-The Mana tool provides ease of use for energy consumption profiling on Intel-based PCs and Macs.
+MANAi provides ease of use for energy consumption profiling on Intel-based PCs and Macs.
 MANAi leverages *Intel's Running Average Power Limit (RAPL)* to provide feedback to developers from within Jetbrains Intellij IDEA development tool platform.

-Currently, MANAi is primarily tailored to be used in connection with Java applications, however its modular design allow to further extend it to other languages and development environments.
 Once MANAi is installed and configured correctly, one can execute unit tests in Java projects using the respective MANAi command runner in IDEA.
 Recorded samples are mapped to the respective program unit in the development environment and